This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 I prefer buying washed and chopped collard greens to save time and energy.
 But, if you’re using fresh unprepared collards, soaking is necessary to loosen up the dirt.

-Recipes to Enjoy This With
+Recipes to Enjoy Slow Cooker Greens with

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!